Inverkeithing: Thomson's House

-Located on Bank Street, between numbers 2–4, is Thomsoun's House, which dates from 1617 and was reconstructed in 1965.
-Its carved sandstone pediment includes thistle-shaped finials and the initials of the first owners John Thomson ("I.T.") and Bessie Thomsoun ("B.T.").
+Thomson's House is an exceptionally preserved and pre-eminent example of a traditional burgh town house.
+Located on Bank Street, between numbers 2–4, the house dates from 1617, and was reconstructed in 1965.
+The home is notable for its carved sandstone pediment, which includes thistle-shaped finials and the initials of the first owners John Thomson ("I.T.") and Bessie Thomsoun ("B.T.").